treefarmstudio/cannonball/README.md

 # Cannonball Splash Page

-This is a template for a modern splash page inspired by [this Framer template](https://coming-soon.framer.website/).
+This is a template for a modern splash page/coming soon page inspired by [this Framer template](https://coming-soon.framer.website/).

 ## Features